andysoftdev/ht4w/README.md

 ###Run Hypertable servers in foreground###

-The servers will run under the logged on windows account.
+The servers will run under the logged-on user account.

 * Start servers in command shell (use ctrl+c to stop the servers):